Developer(s) – Kisareth Studios

 Graphics – 8.5/10

 The game presents players with the beautifully crafted hand-drawn style and conceptual design of the two main games in the series, taking place in several primary locations throughout the in-game world of Cora, all at pivotal moments throughout the game’s story, from the fields of battle setting the scene of the initial fight between Magus Lee and his father Exodes to the Abyssal plains where Magus and his party do battle with the Abyssal lord Anto Calias.
-Most relevant to the game, however, its soundtrack consists of a collection of the most catch and memorable scores found throughout the series, and add just as much to its general atmosphere.
+Most relevant to the game, however, its soundtrack consists of a collection of the most catchy and memorable scores found throughout the series, and add just as much to its general atmosphere.

 Gameplay – 7.5/10